suxuekun/libpyiotcloud/_kubernetes/README.md

 ### Limitations:

+1. Ports for RabbitMQ and Nginx are not the usual 8883 and 443.
-1. RabbitMQ can be accessed using port 30883 (MQTTS) and 30671 (AMQPS) instead of 8883 and 5671, respectively.
+   RabbitMQ can be accessed using port 30883 (MQTTS) and 30671 (AMQPS) instead of 8883 and 5671, respectively.

-2. Webapp can be accessed using port 30443 (HTTPS) instead of port 443.
+   Webapp can be accessed using port 30443 (HTTPS) instead of port 443.
    Note that to prevent random ports getting assigned, I had to specify the port number replacements.

+2. The Kubernetes configuration files fetches the docker images from Docker.io not from local machine.
+   Note that docker-compose fetches from local machine.

 ### Instructions: